- Information on Temporary Worker Visas – Know Your Rights

 Second, complete the DS-160 application form.
 It is important to tell the truth in your request.
 If applicable, you must list previous arrests regardless of the outcome, the length of previous stays in the United States, and any attempts you made to cross the U.S. border.
 These activities do not necessarily disqualify you from the H-2 visa program.
 Even if someone assists you to complete the form, ultimately it is the applicant’s responsibility to ensure that all the information contained in the application is complete and correct.

-Third, make the visa fee payment, which is $190 USD.
-You can do so at any Punto Express agency.
+Third, make the visa fee payment, which is $205 USD.
+You can do so at any Punto Express agency or online.
 Please remember to keep the payment confirmation number to complete the process.

 Fourth, log into your profile and click on the “Schedule Appointment” option located on the right side of the screen.
 Have the following information on hand: passport number used to fill out form DS-160, confirmation number of your consular fee payment, and the 10-digit bar code of your DS-160 application form.
 In our system, you can enter your personal information, select your visa type, and select a Cargo Express branch to send and pick up your documents.